MasoniteFramework/docs/masonite-orm/introduction.md

 # Introduction

-**This ORM is in BETA.
-Documentation and features are subject to change at any time.**

-## What Is Masonite ORM

-Masonite ORM is a first-party ORM and database layer built by Masonite maintainers.
-The ORM is built to be used outside of Masonite and inside any framework related or non-framework related project.
-It can be used standalone, inside Flask or even Django \(TODO: check this.
-I don't see why not\).

-## Masonite ORM or Orator?

-Masonite ORM is made to be able to a drop in replacement for Orator, with some exceptions.
-There are some features that orator has that Masonite does not but for 95% of use cases, Masonite ORM can be a replacement for your project.
+Masonite ORM was built for the [Masonite Web Framework](https://www.github.com/masoniteframework/masonite) but is built to work in any Python project.
+It is heavily inspired by the Orator Python ORM and is designed to be a drop in replacement for Orator.
+Orator was inspired by Laravel's Eloquent ORM so if you are coming from a framework like Laravel you should see plenty of similiarities between this project and Eloquent.

+Masonite ORM is a beatiful implementation that includues models, migrations, a query builder, seeds, command scaffolding, query scopes, eager loading, model relationships and many more features.

+Masonite ORM currently supports MySQL, Maria, Postgres and SQLite databases.